 For projects based around healthy eating and improving food choices in Scotland please see Community Food and Health Scotland who offer grant funding for schools with grants of up to 2K.

-I hope that this post has been of help to you in thinking about funding sources which may be available to your school.
-This is just a selection of available grants, so if you know of any other funding sources please let me know and I will add them to the list.
+I hope that this post has helped you to think about funding sources which may be available to your school.
+This is just a selection of available grants.
+If you know of any other funding sources, please let me know and I will add them to the list.